jschneier/django-storages/README.rst

 About
 =====
 django-storages was (is) a project to provide a variety of storage backends in a single library.
 This is its maintained, Python 3 compatible fork.
-It supports all currently supported versions of Django.
 The reasons for the fork are given in the next section.

 At the moment the only tested Python 3 comptaible backend is the S3 Boto one but some of them should work without issue (hashpath, symlink, overwrite).

+This library maintains compatibility for all currently supported versions of Django.

 Why Fork?
 =========